langurmonkey/website-source/content/blog/2020/mpd.md

 yay -S mpd
 ```

+Once that's done, we need a configuration file.
+The default location is `~/.config/mpd/mpd.conf`.
+My configuration file contains the paths to the music directory, as well as the database, log files, and others.
+Then, a few lines to define the audio interfaces and the visualizer (if you need that).

+{{< highlight bash "linenos=table" >}}
+music_directory	        "~/Music"
+playlist_directory		"~/.local/share/mpd/playlists"
+db_file			        "~/.local/share/mpd/database"
+log_file			    "~/.local/share/mpd/log"
+pid_file			    "~/.local/share/mpd/pid"
+state_file			    "~/.local/share/mpd/state"
+sticker_file			"~/.local/share/mpd/sticker.sql"
+log_level			    "default"
+auto_update	            "yes"

+input {
+    plugin              "curl"
+}

+audio_output {
+	type	        	"pulse"
+	name		        "Pulse output"
+    mixer_type          "software"
+}

+# FIFO visualizer in ncmpcpp
+audio_output {
+    type                "fifo"
+    name                "mpd_fifo"
+    path                "/tmp/mpd.fifo"
+    format              "44100:16:2"
+}
+{{< /highlight >}}

 Then, enable and start the service in user mode:

 ```bash
 systemctl --user enable mpd.service systemctl --user start mpd.service
 ```
-Once that's done, `mpd` will look for configuration files in `~/.config/mpd/mpd.conf`.
-In my case, my config file, as well as my playlists, are stored in [the `mpd` folder of my dotfiles project](https://gitlab.com/langurmonkey/dotfiles/-/tree/master/mpd).
-The [configuration file](https://gitlab.com/langurmonkey/dotfiles/-/blob/master/mpd/config/mpd.conf) is pretty straightforward.
-It contains the paths to the music directory, as well as the database, log files, and others.
-Then, a few lines to define the audio interfaces and the visualizer (if you need that).
+`mpd` should now be ready to serve music.
+To test it, open `ncmpcpp` and press `u` to initialize/update your music library.
+A few seconds later --or minutes, depending on the size of your library-- all your music will be perfectly organised and available in the player, ready to be listened to, a few keyboard strokes away.
+Pair it with a `polybar` module and a few `i3wm` bindings, and it's over 9000.

 <p style="text-align: center; width: 70%; margin: 0 auto;">
 <img src="/img/2020/10/ncmpcpp.jpg"